SerratedSharp/CSharpWasmRecipes/README.md

 Demonstrations include approaches to exposing a JS promise, async method, or old style callback as an async method in C# that can be awaited.
 Includes returning a string from JS to C#.
 Demonstrates awaiting RequireJS dependency resolution where C# code needs to wait for a JS dependency to load.

 ## Security.cs
-Demonstrates the risks of unencoded strings, and how to properly encode and fence string parameters passed from C# to JS to avoid XSS attacks that would attempt to abuse `InvokeJS`.
+Demonstrates the risks of unencoded strings when building and executing javascript dynamically, and how to properly encode and fence string parameters passed from C# to JS to avoid XSS attacks that would attempt to abuse `InvokeJS`.
+Note: This specific risk is not present when using .NET 7's JSImport/JSExport since javascript is not composed dynamically.

 In general, the following guidelines should be followed:
  - User generated strings should only be embedded as parameters.